bonom/Database_Assignments/README.md

 # Database_Assignments
-Assignments from the course "Basi di Dati" of University of Trento
+Assignments from the course "Basi di Dati" of University of Trento.

+## Assignments:
+1. Draw an ER diagram;
+2. Develop 10 queries;
+3. Implement queries on Python script;